haroohie-club/SerialLoops/README.md

 ```
 The artifacts directory can be any arbitrary directory, but ensure it exists before running the tests.
 The project name by default is WinUITest, but it can be anything you'd like.
 Have fun.

-Finally, you can then run the tests with `dotnet test test\ui\SerialLoops.Mac.Tests\SerialLoops.Mac.Tests.csproj`.
-However, it may be better to run `appium` from a different terminal first so you
+Finally, you must run `appium --use-plugins=images --allow-insecure=apple_script` in a terminal and then you can run the tests with `dotnet test test\ui\SerialLoops.Mac.Tests\SerialLoops.Mac.Tests.csproj`.
-can see the server output as well.

 #### Windows
 1. You will need to install nodejs and then use it to [install Appium](https://appium.io/docs/en/2.4/quickstart/install/).